AndreTheTallGuy/Homework11/README.md

 This app is fully deployed so a user needs only click on the Heroku link to get started.

 Once on the site, the user may type in a note and click submit.
 The note will automatically be saved to a database for future reference.

+The app also allows the user to delete previous notes.